Spencer Gulf: Seawater desalination plants

 In 2022, the government of South Australia announced the Northern Water Supply Project, which as of 2023, is considering a business case for establishing a large seawater desalination plant in the upper Spencer Gulf.
 If constructed, water will be supplied for use to the Olympic Dam and Carapateena copper mines in the state's far north.
+It is also intended to supply water for a prospective hydrogen export industry.
+An environmental impact statement for the project is anticipated mid-2024.

 As of 2016, one reverse osmosis and one thermal seawater desalination plant draw water from Spencer Gulf.
 Several others are planned.
 All currently or will produce water primarily or exclusively for industrial use.
 They are:

 Spencer Gulf in film & video

-The Spencer Gulf region, its wildlife and its development are the subjects of a documentary film in production entitled Cuttlefish Country.
+The Spencer Gulf region, its wildlife and its development are the subjects of a documentary film in production (as of 2020) entitled Cuttlefish Country.